 Also of interest is that San Ramon has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, San Ramon is a great place for families with children to consider.
-First of all, many other families with children live here, making San Ramon a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, San Ramon has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+San Ramon is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, San Ramon’s overall crime rate is lower than average for the country.

 San Ramon is an extremely ethnically-diverse city.
 The people who call San Ramon home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of San Ramon residents report their race to be White, followed by Asian.
-Important ancestries of people in San Ramon include Irish, English, Italian, and Portuguese.
+The greatest number of San Ramon residents report their race to be Asian, followed by White.
+Important ancestries of people in San Ramon include German, Irish, English, Italian, and Portuguese.

 The most common language spoken in San Ramon is English.
-Other important languages spoken here include Chinese and Other Asian languages.
+Other important languages spoken here include Chinese and Langs. of India.